heptarch/heptarch.github.io/drafts/dust.md

 \eta = \left(\frac{\nu^3}{\epsilon}\right)^{1/3} \sim \left(\frac{L\nu^3}{u^3}\right)^{1/4} \sim\left(\frac{10 \cdot (1.5 \times 10^{-5})^3}{1^3}\right)^{1/4} \text{ m} \approx 0.43 \text{ mm}.
 $$

 This is consistent with [a typical Kolmogorov length scale](https://journals.ametsoc.org/view/journals/atsc/63/5/jas3687.1.pdf) of $\eta \sim 1 \text{ mm}$, which in turn, has implications for the preferential formation of raindrops of that size!
-So there's a nice throughline from wind to rain.
+So there's a nice throughline from the wind that caused the dust devil to the rain that came later.

 ## Whispering trees